seregonwar/PFU-PupFileUnpacker/README.md

 ### Dependencies

-APFU requires Python 3 and the following modules:
+PFU requires Python 3 and the following modules:

 - tkinter
 - struct